 The restaurant also supports local artists through their artwork all for sale, which is displayed on the walls, the tea dolls in glass cases and the carvings from antlers on the tables.

 The view as well is picture perfect as you see icebergs around every corner of L’Anse aux Meadows.
 I would encourage you to experience the wonders of the Norseman in its 20 years of operation!
 There is much more to say about this business and other initiatives by owner Gina Nordhoff, which I’ll save for future postings.
 Enjoy all L’Anse aux Meadows has to offer, come stay for a while.Live Rural NL – Christopher Mitchelmore, MHA The Straits-White Bay North

-Posted on June 30, 2014, in Business, Cuisine, Heritage and tagged Food, gourmet, Iceberg, L'Anse aux Meadows, Newfoundland, nl food, norseman, Restaurant, tradition, Viking.
+Posted on June 30, 2014, in Business, Food & Beverage, Tourism and tagged Food, gourmet, Iceberg, L'Anse aux Meadows, Newfoundland, nl food, norseman, Restaurant, tradition, Viking.
 Bookmark the permalink.
 Leave a comment.